Volkswagen Golf R review

 The addition of a bodykit and larger wheels have given the Golf R a more hunkered and purposeful look, but against the tape measure its dimensions are identical to the standard hatchback and estate models.

 Despite its pace, the R is still a Golf – so that means plenty of space inside.
 So you have a reasonable sized glovebox, huge door bins both front and back, a drawer under the driver’s seat, a large central cubby under the arm rest and a couple of cup holders.
 There is plenty of adjustment in the seating position and this, plus height adjustment for the driver’s seat and reach and rake adjustment for the steering wheel, means that most people will be able to find their ideal driving position.

 There is plenty of space even for adults in the back seats, although the transmission tunnel does get in the way of the middle passenger.
-This middle position is worse in the R model than the normal Golf on account of its sculptured rear sports seats which are designed mainly for two.
+This middle position is worse in the R model than the normal Golf on account of its sculpted rear bench, which suffers from an uncomfortably raised centre section.

 Reliability and Safety

 The Golf has earned a solid reputation for reliability over the past three decades, and the R is likely to live up to this, as it uses proven components.
-Plus, VW finished a respectable 16th in our Driver Power 2013 satisfaction survey’s manufacturer chart.
-The car comes with a three-year, 60,000-mile warranty as standard.
+VW finished a disappointing 22nd in our Driver Power 2015 satisfaction survey’s manufacturer chart, however - indicating that the ownership experience could be improved.

 As for safety, the Golf R gets the same Euro NCAP rating as the normal Golf, the full five stars - that's partly thanks to the curtain and driver's knee airbags and stability control, which are all standard.
 Plus, there are systems in place that automatically brake for you if it senses a low-speed collision to stop you getting too close to the car in front.